-So, I was thinking how I could help when schools re-start after the break.
-I will be writing half a term’s worth of free Circle Time session plans that teachers can adapt to their age and ability groups.
+So, I was thinking how I could help when schools re-start after the break and we are working hard to produce online resources.
 I know at the moment this feels like it’s a long way off but doing something positive to help us to be more being prepared for that day might just bring us some peace of mind now.
 So do watch this space!

 Do also join us on Facebook – we have shared some lovely online resources including virtual gallery tours, virtual field trips and free downloadable resources for children.

 With love, Jenny